GUIDE TO RECYCLING & COMPOSTING AT SPECIAL EVENTS

-Special events provide a great opportunity to recycle.
+Special events provide a great opportunity to recycle and compost.
 Efforts are appreciated by both your guests and staff.

 Once you learn the basics, you’ll see how EASY it is to make it a ZERO WASTE event!

-PLAN AHEAD - Include recycling from the start of the event planning process.
+PLAN AHEAD – Include recycling and composting from the start of the event planning process.

 Each event is different.
-Use these tips as an outline to begin building a successful recycling program.
+Use these tips as an outline to begin building a successful recycling and composting program.

-Zero waste success stories: The 2011 Earth Day and Fourth of July Festivals in downtown Napa both recycled or composted over 90% of the event waste and generated only a few bags of garbage!
-At the annual Napa Town and Country Fair each August, NRWS collects over 80 tons of recyclable and compostable materials - 4/5 of the total material generated at the event!
-Many downtown Napa events, including Chef's Market, are now Zero Waste events.
+Zero waste success stories: Each year, the Earth Day and Fourth of July Festivals in downtown Napa recycle or compost nearly 90% of the event waste and generate only a few bags of garbage!
+At the annual Napa Town and Country Fair each August, NRWS collects over 80 tons of recyclable and compostable materials – over 80% of the total material generated at the event!
+Many downtown Napa events and BottleRock are now Zero Waste events.

 REASONS TO RECYCLE

-- State and County policies require recycling at large events.
+- State and County policies require recycling and composting at large events.

 - Your guests notice and appreciate it – recycling is good PR!

-- By recycling, you save valuable resources, conserve energy and reduce pollution.
+- By recycling and composting, you save valuable resources, conserve energy and reduce pollution.